FabAcademy

 Importance Of Memory

 Embedded memory is really important for electronic devices.
 It's like the device's brain, storing all kinds of important stuff.
-In things like phones, tablets, and smartwatches, it keeps the operating system, apps, and your files safe.
+In things like phones, tablets, and smartwatches, it keeps the operating system, apps, and files safe.

 In automotive systems, also need embedded memory.
 It stores the car's software, like how the engine works, and keeps track of data from sensors.
 In factories and other big machines, embedded memory is used to store instructions and data for controlling things and keeping an eye on what's happening.
+Embedded memory needs to work well to keep everything running smoothly.
+It helps devices and systems work fast by quickly getting the info they need.

 Different Types Of Memories